Add Bugsnag to your Celery tasks.

 dictionary should be tab names for where you

-required to exist on the log record, and any non-existent attribute will be
+log record, and any non-existent attribute will be ignored.
+For example:

 This is very useful if you are assigning context-specific attributes to your LogRecord objects, as described in the python logging cookbook.

-Bugsnag can track the number of “sessions” that happen within your application.
+BugSnag can track the number of “sessions” that happen within your application.
 This allows you to compare stability scores between releases and helps you to understand the quality of your releases.

 You can start a session by calling bugsnag.start_session()